niharnm/niharnm/README.md

 Engineering     -> fast iteration, readable code, reliable demos
 ```

----

-## License

-This repository is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.

----

-## Troubleshooting

-If you encounter broken links or missing information about specific projects, please check my website or contact me directly for the most up-to-date resources.

----

-## Contact

-For questions or collaborations, feel free to reach out via email or LinkedIn using the links above.

----

-## Note

-This repository serves as a personal portfolio and contact hub rather than a software project with setup or usage instructions.

----

-## Clarification

 This repository is intended as a personal showcase and does not contain software to install or run.
 For detailed project information or code, please visit my website or contact me directly.

 ---